CarbonCollins/openraildata-common-nodejs/README.md

 A package for common files and functions between the various open rail UK packages

+# info

+This repository is hosted on [GitLab as common-nodejs](https://gitlab.com/openrail/uk/common-nodejs).
+The [GitHub repository](https://github.com/CarbonCollins/openraildata-common-nodejs) is a downstream repository where all changes from GitLab are pushed.
+Please raise any issues or pull requests on the GitLab repository.

 # usage

 To use the common-nodejs package you need to import the required classes and functions in which your application needs, this can be done as follows: